west757/PayLES/README.md

 - update readme
 - check what all is saved if in combat zone (are state taxes paid?)
 - add more modals
-- add in charity contributions as a row
 - add comments to code
 - alphabetize resources and add stars for top ones
 - cell button tooltips on hover (tsp rate rows disabled, mha full name, etc)